-The features on this page previously appeared on the main Explore page.
+The features on this page previously appeared on our Explore page.

 Boundless curiosity about the human experience is the driving force of the humanities—inspiring scholars as they pursue their research, teachers at work with their students, and all of us as we navigate the challenging world we live in.